Ramifications of Re-Gaining Weight After FDL Surgery

 Other Alternatives

-If there is weight regain following a Fleur-de-lis surgery, the least invasive and disruptive alternatives include a healthy diet and exercise routine.
+If there is weight regain following a Fleur-de-lis surgery, the least invasive and disruptive alternatives include a sustainable diet rich in nutients and low in sugar and carbohydrates and an exercise routine.
 Patients are advised to consult a nutritionist who can help design a specific meal plan that emphasizes whole foods, lean proteins, and fruits and vegetables to assist them in managing their weight for the long-term.

 Setting Realistic Goals